-Good management of plants in and around your chicken coop and run can improve flock health by providing well-ventilated shade in the heat of summer and fresh supplemental forage year-round.
+Good landscaping in and around your chicken coop can improve flock health by providing well-ventilated shade in the heat of summer and fresh supplemental forage year-round.

-Chickens occupied with grazing boxes are less likely to peck at other chickens or develop other problem behaviors.
-Well managed plants also help bind nitrogen in the soil produced by chicken manure and minimize run-off by aerating soil into a sponge-like consistency that’s better able to absorb rainwater.
+Well-managed plants help bind the nitrogen in the soil that is produced by chicken manure and minimize run-off by aerating soil into a sponge-like consistency that’s better able to absorb rainwater.

 List of Recommended Plants for In & Around Coop: